-If the spectacular, new Grand Egyptian Museum has opened by the advertised date, we will spend this afternoon exploring the purpose-built museum, containing an incredible array of artefacts brought here from the Egyptian National Museum on Tahir Square and other state collections across the country.
-The collection includes the funerary boat of Khufu, reconstructed in the 1950s from 1,224 pieces buried in a rectangular pit alongside the south face of the pyramid (formerly held in the Solar Boat Museum).
+This afternoon we visit the new Grand Egyptian Museum which partially opened in late 2024.
+This vast purpose-built museum, contains an incredible array of artefacts brought here from the Egyptian Museum in Cairo's Tahir Square, and from excavations across the country.
+It includes a colossal statue of Ramesses II, a monumental staircase gallery of sculptures and 12 chronologically-arranged galleries spanning Egypt's ancient history.
+Still to open (perhaps in 2025) are the galleries displaying Tutankhamun's treasures and Khufu's magnificent funerary boat, reconstructed in the 1950s from 1,224 pieces buried in a rectangular pit alongside the south face of the pyramid and previously on display at the Solar Boat Museum.
+(Overnight Cairo) BL